 Cardiology: Myocarditis — Differential diagnosis and conservative treatment.
-Treatment abroad
+Treatment

 Myocarditis is a dangerous disease characterized by inflammation of the heart muscle.
 The causes of myocarditis can be infectious agents, toxic effects, rheumatism and allergic conditions.
 According to statistics, up to 10% cases of myocarditis are not diagnosed because of unclear clinical picture and complexity of diagnostics.

 Establishing a correct diagnosis is not an easy task.
 This is primarily due to the lack of pathognomonic signs, unequivocally indicating an inflammation in the myocardium.
 A comprehensive assessment of the case history, physical examination and findings of high-tech examination methods allow the experts to establish the diagnosis and cause of inflammation in a timely manner.
 The following methods are used to diagnose the myocarditis: